Busia Airport

 Busia Airport is an airport in Kenya.

 Location

 Busia Airport is located in Busia County in the town of Busia, in southwestern Kenya, close to the International border with Uganda.

 Its location is approximately 375 km, by air, northwest of Nairobi International Airport, the country's largest civilian airport.
 The geographic coordinates of this airport are:0° 27' 20.02"N, 34° 7' 48.00"E (Latitude:0.45560; Longitude:34.13000).

 Overview

 Busia Airport is a small civilian airport, serving the border town of Busia, Kenya and surrounding communities.
 Situated at 1216 m above sea level, the airport has a single unpaved runway 13-31 which measures 3281 ft in length.

 Airlines and destinations

 There is no regular, scheduled airline service to Busia Airport at this time.
+Runway unserviceable.

 Accidents and incidents

 On Friday, 24 January 2003, at about 1645 hours, local time, Gulfstream Aerospace G-159 (G-1) aircraft, owned and operated by African Commuter Services Limited (ACS), crashed on attempted initial takeoff climb from Busia Airport.

 The aircraft which carried Kenyan Government officials, had originated from Nairobi and was destined for Kisumu.
 The aircraft carried three crew members and nine passengers.
 Two of the crew died, including the captain and one of the passengers, a cabinet minister (Ahmed Khalif, then Minister of Labor) also died.
 There was no fire but the aircraft was damaged beyond repair and was written off.